mjcarnaje/smart-doc/README.md

 ## Features

-- **Content-Based Search**: Search through the actual content of documents, not just titles or keywords.
+- **Content-Based Search**: Search through the actual content of documents, not just titles or keywords, enabling deeper and more relevant queries.
-- **OCR Processing**: Automatically extract text from scanned PDFs using Optical Character Recognition (OCR).
+- **OCR Processing**: Automatically extract text from scanned PDFs using Optical Character Recognition (OCR) for enhanced accessibility.
-- **Dynamic Chunking**: Divide text into chunks dynamically with overlapping sections to retain context.
+- **Dynamic Chunking**: Divide text into dynamic, overlapping chunks to retain contextual integrity during processing.
+- **Batch Embedding Generation**: Generate embeddings in batches using the bge-m3 model, ensuring efficient vector computation for large datasets.
-- **Vector Embeddings with pgvector**: Utilize Llama Embeddings and store vectors in PostgreSQL with the pgvector extension for efficient vector storage and retrieval.
+- **Vector Storage with pgvector**: Store and retrieve vector embeddings efficiently using PostgreSQL with the pgvector extension.
-- **Interactive Chat Interface**: Engage with the document collection using a chat interface powered by Llama LLM, similar to ChatGPT.
+- **Interactive Chat Interface**: Engage with the document collection through a chat interface powered by Llama 3.2, supporting contextual conversations.
+- **Enhanced Search Workflow**: Incorporate query embeddings, similarity search, and result re-ranking to provide highly relevant search results.
+- **Context-Aware Chat Responses**: Retrieve relevant context vectors for user messages and generate informed responses using Llama 3.2.

 ## Prerequisites

-- Python 3.8 or higher
-- Redis
-- Ollama
-- PostgreSQL with pgvector extension
+- Docker and Docker Compose

 ## Installation